Travel Writing Tip #5: Always look for something you can be fascinated by.

 The masks looking amazing on the wall, but when Surya put one on, it was as if he became a completely different being.
 This picture doesn’t really capture it, but the transformation was startling-and Surya is a mask dancer.

 Surya’s family had spent the last 24 hours cooking an elaborate lunch for us, full of many delicious, varied dishes.

 This is one of Surya’s nieces and one of his nephews.

 And this is his mother.

-And if you come to Bali with me next July for my birthday, you’ll get to meet his family, too, learn to make offerings, and enjoy a wonderful feast while drinking in the culture of Bali.
+And if you come to Bali with me next June, you’ll get to meet his family, too, learn to make offerings, and enjoy a wonderful feast while drinking in the culture of Bali.

 In the spirit of adventure,